-- Include a descriptive subject line such as PED 262S - Address me in the e-mail (e.g. Dr. Halbrook, Professor Halbrook) - Write your question or concern in full sentences using proper grammar and punctuation.
-Any "text message" writing is not acceptable (e.g. "u" instead of "you") - Include a closing (e.g. Thanks, Sincerely) and sign your name
+- Include a descriptive subject line such as PED 165 - Address me in the e-mail (e.g. Dr. Halbrook, Professor Halbrook) - Write your question or concern in full sentences using proper grammar and punctuation.
+Any "text message" writing is not acceptable (e.g. - "u" instead of "you") - Include a closing (e.g. Thanks, Sincerely) and sign your name

 Discussion Posts (5 threads x 20 points each = 100 pts) - Discussions are posts to and between students and the instructor.
 A topic, activity, or question is posed and students are expected to answer thoroughly drawing form their experiences and readings.
 Students will respond to their classmates and use their classmates to gain knowledge about the topic.
-Discussion posts are due by 11:59pm of Tuesday of each week and responses to at least 3 other students are due by Friday at 11:59pm.
+Discussion posts are due by 11:59pm of Tuesday of each week and responses to at least 2 other students are due by Friday at 11:59pm.

-Following each initial discussion thread, students will be required to respond separately to at least three of their classmates' postings by the end of each unit/week.
+Following each initial discussion thread, students will be required to respond separately to at least two of their classmates' postings by the end of each unit/week.
+This means that for each discussion thread, each student will post three different discussion entries (i.e., the initial posting (1), a response to one classmate's posting (2), and a response to a second classmate's posting).
 Additional posts and comments will also be considered while grading, though posting beyond three times is not required.
 One grade will be given for the entire series of posts within each discussion thread.
-You must post your initial response to the discussion prompt by 11:59 pm on the date listed in the course outline.
-Each discussion has a specific due date listed and the three responses to your classmates' posts are then due by the end date.
+You must post your initial response to the discussion prompt by 11:59 pm on the date that is listed in the course outline.
+Each discussion has a specific due date listed and the two responses to your classmates' posts are then due by the end date.
 This allows time for you to read classmates' posts and place your 2 responses to their posts by the final day of the unit.
 Grading will be completed as follows: Up to 10 points for the initial post, up to 7 points for the two best responses to your classmates' posts, and up to three points for professional writing.
-Therefore, even if you have a stellar initial response to the discussion (10/10 for the initial post, 1/3 for professional writing, 0/7 for responses to classmates).
+Therefore, even if you have a stellar initial response to the discussion prompt but fail to reply to any of your classmates with quality in depth responses than your maximum grade would be 11/20 for that discussion (10/10 for the initial post, 1/3 for professional writing, 0/7 for responses to classmates).

 Your comments will be graded on both a quality and quantity basis.
 Your comments should advance the discussion, add value, and be relevant.
 Comments such as "I agree" or "good point" are not value added.
 In order to receive credit you must explain your position AND relate it to relevant course content from your textbook or readings.
 I encourage you to discuss how the course material relates to your personal experience as well.
 Online etiquette is very important.
 Respect must be shown at all times and rudeness will not be tolerated.
 Please recognize that online communication is rather "flat".
 Be cautious when using sarcasm or negative statements in your discussion posts to classmates or the instructor.
 While sharing differences in opinions are fully supported, disrespect will not be tolerated.

 Do Not attach word or pdf files to a discussion board.
 Instead, create your discussion post in a Word file, spell check it and save it.
-Then copy and paste the text into the discussion board box..
+Then copy and paste the text into the discussion board box so it is easier to read.

-Quizzes - Quizzes are always due by Friday at 11:59pm
+Quizzes - Quizzes are always due on Wednesday at 11:59pm